POSTED: 8 Feb 2026

 Beyond DHT blockers, there are a number of other evidence-based approaches to pattern hair loss that may be worth considering.
 Alternatives to DHT blockers and MPA include:

-- PRP therapy: This is a professional procedure that uses your own platelet-rich plasma to deliver growth factors directly to the scalp.
+• PRP therapy: this is a professional procedure that uses your own platelet-rich plasma to deliver growth factors directly to the scalp.
 There’s evidence that it can help some people with androgenetic hair loss but often multiple courses are necessary.
 It’s also usually best to use PRP as a supportive treatment to topical or oral hair loss therapies.

 This article is intended for general informational purposes only and is not a substitute for medical advice, diagnosis or treatment.
 Always consult a qualified medical professional with any concerns about your hair or treatment options.